| | |

 Egg in a blue bowl, brush dipped in egg wash.

-Brush the tops of risen biscuits with the egg wash and sprinkle them with sea salt or caraway seeds.
+Brush the tops of risen biscuits with the egg wash and sprinkle them with sea salt, pretzel salt, or caraway seeds.
+Don’t allow the eggwash to pool around the biscuits.

 Hand holding a pastry brush, brushing biscuits with egg wash.